 George Katinas: George Katinas is the Project Lead of the Kingston Greek History Project.
 In this interview, he discusses his immigration to Canada, his experience in Kingston’s Greek community, his interest in being involved in this project, and much more.
 Although George was born in Canada, he has no memory of it.
-George’s Grandfather had immigrated to Canada in 1912, owning a candy shop in Smith Falls.
+George’s Grandfather had immigrated to Canada in 1912, owning a candy shop in Smiths Falls.
 George’s parents immigrated to Greece when he was young.
 George immigrated to Canada after high school, a decision that was in part made because he had heard about his family’s memories of Canada.
 He also had a support network here.
 Alex and Ethel Lampropolous, Greek Kingstonians, had baptized George.
 When George first immigrated to Kingston, he “craved all things Greek”, but he pushed himself to form connections outside of the Greek community.
 This is in contrast to most immigration stories, since most connections for Greek immigrants are made through the Greek community.
 George describes his culture shock in immigrating to Kingston, including his initial reaction that there was no “philotimo” – an essential part of Greek culture.
 George eventually married someone who wasn’t Greek, whom he met through Teacher’s College, and tries to preserve the Greek culture and language through his daughter, Athena.
 George is passionate about the Greek history project: he loves the ‘democratization of history’ – to record the histories of everyday people whose stories may be omitted from the usual history we hear about.

 Fr.
 Matthew and Catherine Penney: Both Fr.
 Matthew and Catherine Penney were interviewed for this project.
 Father Matthew Penny was our community’s priest from 2017 – 2018 although he was involved in our community since 2014.
 Catherine is referred to as the “Presvytera”, or the wife of the Priest.
 Fr.
 Matthew and Catherine came to Kingston in in 2014.
 They were not born into the Greek Orthodox faith.
 Instead, they converted to Orthodoxy after University.
 They studied in Thessaloniki, and both speak fluent Greek.
 While Father Matthew finishes his PhD, Catherine is working on her Master’s degree in Social Work.
 She wants to do social work so she can help people in a practical way, according to Orthodox values.
-In her interview, she describes her journey in discovering Orthodoxy, her role as Presbytera, and her inspirational beliefs and experiences.
+In her interview, she describes her journey in discovering Orthodoxy, her role as Presvytera, and her inspirational beliefs and experiences.
 Catherine wants “to be someone who people are comfortable around.
 [She wants] to be someone who helps others, and someone who is open and who people can speak to.”
 She also helped our chanters in Church significantly.
 In Fr.
 Matthew’s Video-style interview, he introduces Kingston’s Koimisis Tis Theotokou Greek Orthodox Church, as well as some introductory concepts and facts about Orthodoxy.
 He shows us the symbolic meaning of many of the aspects of an Orthodox Church, discusses the role of the Priest, and much more.
 Sadly, our community said farewell to Fr.
 Matthew and Presvytera Catherine on August 19th, 2018, as they headed back to Saint John, New Brunswick to lead a parish there.

 Chrysostomos Achilleos: Fr.
 Chrysostomos is a beloved former priest for our Greek Community, and is currently a priest in Sarnia.
 Kingston’s Greek Community has a special place in his heart because it is here that he had his first parish as an ordained priest.
 In his interview, he speaks about the Orthodox Religion, the role of the Priest, the role of the church in the Greek community, and much more.
 We also speak about Fr.
-Achilleos’s family: his wife Presvytera Dina, and his children Maria, Joanna, Nectaria, and Theognostos.
+Achilleos’s family: his wife Presvytera Dina, and his children Maria, Joanna, Nektaria, and Theognostos.

-Glyka Martou: Glykeria (or Glyka) Martou was born in Kavala, Greece, and moved to Canada in 1994 with plans to become a medical doctor.
+Glyka Martou: Dr. Glykeria (or Glyka) Martou was born in Kavala, Greece, and moved to Canada in 1994 with plans to become a medical doctor.
 She studied at University of Waterloo and University of Toronto.
 She became a Canadian citizen in 2009.
 When she arrived to Kingston’s Greek community, she found it amazing to see how Greeks kept all their traditions while being in Canada.
 Glykeria is a successful plastic surgeon who leads a team for breast reconstruction surgery for breast cancer patients here in Kingston.
 She has been recently featured in the newspaper for her incredible work.
-She and her husband, Tasos Papalazarou, have two sons named Yiorgos and Pavlos.
+She and her husband, Dr. Tasos Papalazarou, have two sons named Yiorgos and Pavlos.